David D. Hay

 There are few industries he hasn't touched: Software as a Software (SaaS) with Achievers and LiveHive Systems, hardware and software with PixStream and Intercon Security, banking with BMO and AT&T Capital, and public accounting with Coopers & Lybrand.
 He is proud to have worked with great teams that have leveraged passion and intelligence to drive innovation and build companies that are making a difference.

-Beyond numbers, David is also passionate about the all the diverse and unique individuals who make up the team focusing on the best ways to recruit, engage, and retain top talent.
+Beyond numbers, David is also passionate about all the diverse and unique individuals who make up the team focusing on the best ways to recruit, engage, and retain top talent.
 He is currently writing a book titled “People First, Results Follow” which provides insights into maximizing people performance to scale and grow organizations.

 A proud PEI native, David is a graduate of the University of Prince Edward Island and is a Chartered Professional Accountant.